kabilan97/A-hybrid-ML-based-model-for-improved-detection-of-IoT-botnets/README.md

 ## Run

-Start the Jupyter Notebook and open the file `Thesis_analysis.ypnb`.
+Start the Jupyter Notebook and open the file `Thesis_Analysis.ipynb`.
 This contains all the code needed for the data read-in, data preprocessing, feature selection, hybrid model, and evaluation.

 ## Additional components